Brian Horrocks: Post-war career

-Horrocks died on 4 January 1985, aged 89.
+Horrocks died on 4 January 1985, "at the age of 89 – after having lived a very full life indeed".
 The memorial service, held at Westminster Abbey on 26 February, was attended by Major-General Peter Gillett and Secretary of State for Defence Michael Heseltine, who represented the Queen and Prime Minister respectively.
 Thirty regiments and many other formations and associations were represented at the service.
+He specifically requested a simple ceremony involving no hymns or flowers and just a plain coffin.

-His body was cremated but his cremated remains were left at the crematorium, near Chichester, until 2022 when the Princess of Wales’s Royal Regiment, a successor to his own Middlesex Regiment, arranged for their private burial at St Paul’s Church in Mill Hill.
+His body was cremated but his cremated remains were left at the crematorium, near Chichester, until 2022 when the Princess of Wales's Royal Regiment, a successor to his own Middlesex Regiment, arranged for their private burial at St Paul's Church in Mill Hill.